Oaxaca has become a destination for not only tourists, but also for quality coffee roasters seeking heirloom coffee varieties.

 The city of Oaxaca.
 A large percentage of Oaxaca state’s population is indigenous.
 It is a place where the ancient world meets the modern.

-Oaxaca city has exploded as a culinary, cultural, artistic,
+Oaxaca city has exploded as a culinary, cultural, artistic, and political center of Mexico.
+Art is everywhere.

 The central park in the city center is lined with outdoor bistros, musicians and colorful bric-a-brac.